 Having said that, I was in a very scary confrontation with some low level members when I first arrived in Hong Kong, so I learnt pretty quickly!

-You appeared as an extra or did have bit parts in movies like Ronny Yu's Legacy of Rage (1986), with Brandon Lee, Michael Wong and Bolo Yeung, "Bloodfight" (1989) with Simon Yam and Bolo Yeung again or Ringo Lam's Undeclared War (1990), with notably Danny Lee.
+You appeared as an extra or did have bit parts in movies like Ronny Yu's Legacy of Rage (1986), with Brandon Lee, Michael Wong and Bolo Yeung, Bloodfight (1989) with Simon Yam and Bolo Yeung again, or Ringo Lam's Undeclared War (1990), with Danny Lee.
 That is to say directors and actors incarnating the golden era of the HK film industry.
-The shooting conditions and the way / methods of working not to say the level of the fight choreographies, stunts, acting and directing must have been quite different from what you have experienced with Godfrey Ho.
+The shooting conditions and the working methods - not to say the level of the fight choreographies, stunts, acting and directing - must have been quite different from what you have experienced with Godfrey Ho.
 Could you elaborate?
-Is there any reason why Undeclared war is the only movie for which you are credited under your full name?

 Well its true to say that working on bigger budget movies meant a better quality of movie, but still far short of what I had been doing back in Australia.
-It was a pleasure to work and hang out with Brandon Lee and his friends from L.A. on the set of Legacy.
-He was struggling with the expectations of him, as his fathers son.
+It was a pleasure to work and hang out with Brandon Lee and his friends from L.A. on the set of Legacy of Rage.
+He was struggling with the expectations of him, as his father's son.
 I mean who could compete with Bruce Lee!

 The role in Bloodfight I picked up by chance, and filming all over Hong Kong with some well-recognised stars was pretty cool.

-One trivial question : did you or the credits shorten your name for anonimity's sake of for another reason?
+Did you or the credits shorten your name for anonymity's sake of for another reason?
 In some films you are credited as "Stuart Steen" or even "Stuart Smita".
 Is there a reason for that?